Residence Hall Facilities

 Double occupancy rooms are connected to one other neighboring room by a private bathroom.
 Rooms are furnished with a bed, a dresser, a desk, a vanity sink and mirror unit, and a large closet.
 Rooms are provided with basic cable TV service, internet access via WiFi, and telephone jacks.
 Although basic cable TV and internet service is already included in the housing costs, telephone service will need to be paid for by the residents who live in each room.
 And, while we are working diligently to upgrade our facilities and wiring to be able to handle the amazing increase in student requests to have more electronic equipment and phones available to them, we may not be able to meet all students' needs.
 Please be sure to inquire if you have concerns in this area.

 Shared (Common) Areas

 For our students' convenience there are laundry facilities and food and beverage vending machines located in each building.
-Outside, there are large lawns for recreation, picnic tables and BBQ's (next to the campus lagoon), and plenty of access to the trails that wander through the surrounding forest.
+Outside, there are large lawns for recreation, picnic tables, and plenty of access to the trails that wander through the surrounding forest.
 Also, within a few minutes' drive there's the Bayshore Mall, many gorgeous beaches, the cities of Eureka, Fortuna, and Arcata and the Victorian village of Ferndale.
 And--about 35 minutes south of the campus--you'll find the famous redwood grove known as the "Avenue of the Giants".